 Enterprise Architecture facilitates the pursuit of the enterprise strategic priorities, considering people, process, information and technology.
-It uses digital representations of the enterprise to understand its current and target states, and to plan its transition over time.
+It uses digital representations of the enterprise to understand its current and target states, and to drive its transition over time through effective governance.
 It involves a coordinated interdisciplinary community, sharing a common platform for collaboration and exchange.

 An organisation undergoes continuous change.
 The discipline of Enterprise Architectre seeks to minimise the unforeseen disruption that results from implementing change with inadequate understanding of the consequences.
 It is the guiding hand that translates strategy to reality, minimising watsted investment and unnecessary complexity, resulting in vital responsiveness.

-- Enterprise Architecture: This is the corporate planning / change lifecycle, and is often tightly integrated with the corporate finance and budgeting cycle.
+- Enterprise Architecture Services Model: This is a high-level representation of a typical corporate planning / change lifecycle, which is often tightly integrated with the corporate finance and budgeting cycle.
+The stages have been adapted from the high-level strategy execution framework depicted in Whynde Kuehn’s book Strategy to Reality.
 In fast-moving industries and businesses that have adopted an agile approach to continuous change, it might run quarterly within a larger annual financial cycle.
 In others, it is more closely integrated with the annual finance and budgeting life-cycle.
 Either way, architecture acts as the bridge between strategy and implementation, shaping prioritisation and the allocation of resources, executing changes to business services and solutions and feeding the results into the next iteration of the cycle.

-Select either Enterprise or Solution Architecture to explore their respective architectures services.
+Select either Enterprise or Solution Architecture to explore their respective architecture services.
 Or view the full service catalogue here.